Course overview

 All applicants applying under the Disability Confident Scheme will be discussed at a Moderation Meeting with the employing Trust.
 We may not be able to offer an interview to all of those who apply under the Scheme.

 Shortlisted candidates will be invited to interview.
-The interview process includes two panels: academic/ research and clinical.
+The interview process includes one 50 minute panel comprising of academic/ research and clinical questions.

 The public places high expectations and levels of trust on clinical psychologists, and the course develops practitioners who can meet these expectations.
 It is hard work and challenging.
 To work within the healthcare sector it is essential that you are able to demonstrate the core values embedded within the NHS Constitution (DOH, 2013):

-Currently trainees are full-time employees of the health service and have annual leave and other benefits in line with usual NHS entitlements.
+Currently trainees are full-time employees of the NHS and have annual leave and other benefits in line with usual NHS entitlements.
 On entry to the programme all trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales.

 The local employing Trust ensures that all individuals accepting a place on the course undergo a Satisfactory Enhanced Disclosure and Barring Service (DBS) check and health screening checks prior to starting the course.